-I know there are probably legions of similar candidates, but this year has seen the arrival on the Big Screen of three of the most unlikely and most unwieldy of superheroes to get the live-action treatment.
+I know there are probably legions of similar candidates, but this year sees the arrival on the Big Screen of three of the most unlikely and most unwieldy of superheroes to get the live-action treatment.
 Whilst there are a gazillion devoted fans for Captain America, Green Lantern and our Asgardian bad-boy here, the mighty Thunder-god Thor, these three characters have always been considered pretty much unfilmable for reasons both cosmic and cosmetic.
 What looks good in a comic-book and in the colourful scheme of an animated show may not necessarily translate well to a real person in a costume rampaging across a giant IMAX screen.
 And in 3D, to boot.
-But, I'm happy to say that Cap came across quite fabulously, in my opinion, and although Green Lantern went the CG route and suffered for it, the character still looked better than I'd anticipated.
-The film stank, though.
-However, out of the three, Odin bless him, Thor is the one saddled with the biggest obstacle in this image-conscious regard.
+And, Odin bless him, Thor is the one saddled with the biggest obstacle in this image-conscious regard.

 With a physique as massive-hewn as a glacier and Nordic blonde locks crammed beneath a big-winged Viking helmet, a billowing red cape that looks as though even it has been pumping iron in Valhalla, and a bloody big hammer in one hand, Thor is not quite the standard-issue spandex-suited righter of wrongs.
 Plus, like Green Lantern, this is a guy whose exploits span the universe, with much shifting-about between dimensions and plentiful battling with demon-lords and vast and monstrous deities.
-Even with superhero movies coming out ten-a-penny these days – it seems that anyone in a costume can make it to the movies now - Thor was never going to be the easiest sell.
+Even with superhero movies coming out ten-a-penny, Thor was never going to be the easiest sell.

 “Run back to Asgard, little Princes.”